writingteacher/who-working/docs/api/quickstart_working.md

 ## At a glance

-This Quickstart provides all the information you need to begin using Who's Working to fill last minute staffing vancies.
+This Quickstart provides all the information you need to begin using Who's Working to fill last minute staffing vacancies.

 You’ll learn when and how to use the service and get set up to make your first call to the API.